Litchdon Medical Centre

 Extended surgery hours

 We continue to offer all our usual appointments during the week including our current evening clinics each week on a Wednesday and Thursday.

 There are also no changes to the Primary Care out of hours service, so for any urgent health concerns please contact 111 or 999 as before.

-We are delighted to announce that in July 2018 we have won the Gold award for this national scheme to encourage organisations to be green and sustainable - to achieve this award we had to demonstrate thing like how we recycle as much as we can, save paper, save water, use our solar panels and how we link with the community and voluntary sector for something called social prescribing.
+We are delighted to announce that in July 2018 we won the Gold award for this national scheme to encourage organisations to be green and sustainable - to achieve this award we had to demonstrate thing like how we recycle as much as we can, save paper, save water, use our solar panels and how we link with the community and voluntary sector for something called social prescribing.
 We have a co-ordinator in the practice who can sign post people to get help and support from voluntary agencies, the local library, local sport activities and many more options.
 If you talk to your GP and feel something like this would help then your GP will ask the co-ordinator to contact you.